What Are the Best Lightweight Roof Tiles?

 Homeowners value slate tile for its classic elegance.
 It was such a desired roofing material several centuries ago that colonial roofers imported it from Wales to roof homes and buildings from Philadelphia to Boston.
 However, natural slate can cost up to five times more than many other traditional materials.

 In the manufacturing process, Brava uses casts of quarried slate to engineer the composite tile's natural appearance.
-Also, Brava offers the only composite slate tile on the market available in any color.
+Not to mention, Brava offers the only composite slate tile on the market available in any color, and you can request a sample when you're ready.

 Cedar Shakes (New England Style)